 Years ago a colleague named Tony (who by the way was Italian), brought an incredible pasta dish to an office gathering.
 I asked him for the recipe and he graciously agreed.
 The last time that I remember making Tony’s Pasta was in 1991 (yes, I’m that old!) for a family gathering.
 I honestly don’t know why I haven’t made it again until now, but I guess that’s life.
 This amazing pasta sauce is bursting with flavor and simple to make.
 It will not disappoint!

 I used the following ingredients for Tony’s Pasta: Sweet Italian Sausage, olive oil, onion, bell pepper, garlic, fresh mushrooms, salt, dried oregano, dried basil, fennel seeds, petit diced tomatoes, and tomato paste.

 I started by forming the the Italian sausage into 1-inch balls.
-Then I placed them on a baking sheet with sides, that I had lined with non-stick aluminum foil, and cooked them in the oven at 350º F for 30 minutes.
+Then I placed them on a baking sheet with sides, lined with non-stick aluminum foil, and cooked them in the oven at 350º F for 30 minutes.